The charity’s objects (‘Objects’) are specifically restricted to the following:

 The Chair is responsible for the leadership of the Board, ensuring that all Trustees are able to play a full part in its activities and that they conform to their obligations as Trustees.

 The Secretary is responsible for advising the Board on governance matters and for ensuring information flows effectively between the Trustees and to the Director (and through him/her to other staff).
 The Secretary takes the minutes of board meetings.

 The Treasurer reports to the Board on the finances of the Foundation.

 The Board determines the work of the Foundation.
 It receives regular detailed briefings, reports and recommendations from relevant Trustees and the Director of the PTF on its activities, financial management and current/future plans.
 This enables the Board to robustly monitor, evaluate and develop the organisation to achieve its charitable objects.

-The roles of the Chair and the Director are separated, with clear guidance to support the division of responsibility.
+The roles of the Chair and the Director are separated, with clear guidance to support the division of tasks and responsibilities.
 The Director is appointed by the Board and is answerable to them.
 He/She administers the day-to-day work of the PTF, operating under the Board’s guidance and supervision, within parameters determined by the Board.
 The staff work under the guidance and supervision of the Director and the Board and are answerable to both.